alouche/deutsch-lernen/grammar/README.md

-# deutsch-lernen/lessons
+# deutsch-lernen/grammar

-This is a collection of German language lessons.
+This is a collection of German language grammar lessons.